buffalodevs/BuffaloTechnologyCompanies/README.md

 Companies that have previously had internships are listed [here](Internships.md).

+A list of local or nearby conferences can be found [here](Conferences.md).

 Finally, you can also find a list of known technology meetups [here](Meetups.md).

 Feel free to submit pull requests or open issues to add any companies.